 - Good Grip: The crampons, or patterns in the bottom of the outsole that gives you better grip and traction.
 Smaller grips or crampons means they can shed any build-ups easier as you walk.

 Which should I wear?

-If you're a heavy-duty mountaineer or die-hard off the trail hiker going days or weeks into the wilderness, on active duty or an LEO, you will no doubt find the tactical boot the best overall.
-This boot is made to survive weather, temperatures, substances, and environments the common civilian wouldn't often find themselves in.
+If you're a heavy-duty mountaineer or die-hard off-the-trail hiker going days or weeks into the wilderness, on active duty, or an LEO, you will no doubt find tactical boots to be the best overall.
+These boots are made to survive weather, temperatures, substances, and environments the common civilians wouldn't often find themselves in.
 They're meant to be the best for your feet in the absolute worst conditions.